-Here’s a picture guide to help you make your own.
+Here’s a picture guide to help you make your own super-secure clothesline.

-You’ll need three-strand line in lengths appropriate for your vessel, waxed cord cut into about one-foot lengths, and a flat head screw driver.
+You’ll need three-strand line in lengths appropriate for your vessel, waxed cord cut into about one-foot lengths (you can get it on Amazon), and a flat head screw driver.

 Take a screw driver and pry in between one strand of the clothesline.
 Use it to ease the end of a length of waxed cord through the strand.